Claudia-Palierne/DataMining-MagicSeaWeed/README.md

   - In the conf_sql.json: `"password": "*****"` input your own password
   - In the conf_sql.json: `"user": "*****"` input your own username

+NOTE : Since querying cost money, we created a text file with a full query that can be used in the case you passed the free number of query.
+Please feel free to contact us.

 ## Project Structure